Treatment

 • Revanesse Pure if: Hydration and quality is the primary goal; you want a fully synthetic regulated product; first-timer to bio-stimulation.

-• NaturaGel PRP if: You prefer autologous (your own blood); want maximum growth-factor stimulus; comfortable with venipuncture.
+• Salient NaturaGel PRP if: You prefer autologous (your own blood); want maximum growth-factor stimulus; comfortable with venipuncture.

 • Both alternating: Optimal long-term skin quality programme.